Peter Opsvik: Essential concepts

 His probably best known work is the adjustable Tripp Trapp (1972) chair for children, the first chair that "grows" with the child from toddler to teenager.
 It is manufactured by the company Stokke and has sold in more than seven million copies.
 In 2013, together with Evomove.com, he launched the Nomi high chair concept.
 His first chair was the Inka Star (also known as Oasis) by Stokke, launched in the late 1960s.

 The saddle chair Håg Capisco was launched in the 1980s and inspired by the horseback rider's dynamic posture.
 The goal, however, was to create a sitting device or work chair that would invite the user to assume the greatest number of sitting postures possible.
 In 2010 this design classic was made accessible for a wider audience when the Capisco Puls was launched.

 A balancing tilt is highly advantageous since the user automatically controls the tilting movements of the chair without having to think about it.
 The user can concentrate on his/her activities and does not have to bother with mechanical regulation of the chair.
 The chair follows the natural inclinations of the body and automatically stabilises at the body's selected sitting angles or at the angles that are required by the work task being done.
 The simplest way of verifying this is to try out one of his chairs in front of a work table during a normal working day.
-The chair tilts forward when the user want to be active at the table and tilts backwards if the user wants to relax or talk on the telephone.
+The chair tilts forward when the user wants to be active at the table and tilts backwards if the user wants to relax or talk on the telephone.
 Often such variations occur many times per minute.

 Hans Chr.
 Mengshoel initiated the concept of kneeling chair posture in Norway, and Peter Opsvik was one of three designers who developed chairs based on this principle that all had Balans in their names.
 The others were Oddvin Rykken, and prof. Svein Gusrud.
 Peter Opsvik's kneeling chairs were originally manufactured by Stokke (now Varier), Håg and Rybo.
 This chair has been voted one of 50 designs that changed the world.

 As the name Variable indicates, it was of primary importance for Opsvik that the kneeling posture should be one of many different sitting postures.

 Product examples are Variable Balans, Gravity Balans, Thatsit Balans, and Wing Balans.